Become a Registered Nurse

 Remember you can decide to complete a residency program before or after starting the BSN program.

 Apply and complete the BSN program in one year, as a full-time student.
-Develop leadership, research, ethics, community health knowledge.
-Develop a lens of social justice, awareness of health disparities and racism in healthcare.
+Develop leadership, research, ethics, and community health knowledge.
+Develop a lens of social justice and awareness of health disparities and racism in healthcare.